 - Spinal cord stimulation

-Minimally Invasive Cranial Surgery
+Minimally Invasive and Endoscopic Cranial Surgery

 Minimally invasive cranial surgery (sometimes called “keyhole” surgery) is a procedure to remove brain tumors through a small incision usually behind the ear.
-The narrow surgery opening minimizes damage to the scalp, brain, blood vessels and nerves close to the tumor.
+The narrow surgery opening minimizes damage to the scalp, brain, blood vessels, and nerves close to the tumor.